mtpontes/winget-list-handler/README.md

 ### 3️⃣ Install applications after reinstalling the system

-After reinstall the system, recover the `arquivos_gerados` directory and the `winget-handler.exe` executable.
+After reinstall the system, recover the `generatedFiles` directory and the `winget-handler.exe` executable.

 Then, run one of the three commands: